About Dave O’Sullivan And The ProSport Academy…

 With COVID-19 and having to do telehealth, that’s really accelerated me as a therapist even more.

-I haven’t been able to use my hands and I’ve realised that I have relayed on my hands a little bit too much still.
+I haven’t been able to use my hands and I’ve realised that I have been relying on my hands a little bit too much.

-That’s been great as I’ve had to figure things out and in turn, strengthening my system.
+It’s been great.
+I’ve had to figure things out and in turn, strengthening my system.

 These updates to the system have been put into the Mentorship so even those therapists who came on board in 2015, now have access to where my head is currently and the latest version of what we do.